Commercial Estimate Wizard

 Commercial proposals handle multi-service quotes for office buildings, retail centers, warehouses, and other commercial properties.
-The builder has five steps: client, property and services, pricing and site conditions, schedule and terms, and review and send.
+The Commercial Estimate Wizard has five steps: client, property and services, pricing and site conditions, schedule and terms, and review and send.

 Step 1 -- Client